 - Computer operating concepts

 - Criminal justice and procedures

 Students can choose to major in computer and digital forensics and earn a two-year associate's degree.
 Some of the courses may include some of the following:

-Students can expand their career opportunities by earning a bachelor's degree, such as the B.S. in Cybercrime Investigation.
-This could increase employment opportunities to federal agencies such as the FBI.
+If students obtain a cybercrime degree, jobs may be easier to find.
+They can expand their cybercrime careers by earning a bachelor's degree, such as the B.S. in Cybercrime Investigation.
+This could increase employment opportunities with federal agencies such as the FBI.
 Federal agencies generally require a bachelor's degree and prior work experience for employment.
 Employment by the FBI also requires candidates to complete an 18-week training program, according to the BLS.

 Job growth is most significant in the information security sector, as companies try to prevent crime before it happens.
 Work is also available with police services and private investigation firms.
 Education requirements vary depending on where you wish to work, but some postsecondary study is recommended to gain access to better jobs in this field.